Parvindela celeripes

 Habitat

-of grassland , particularly loess hilltop prairie in Iowa, Missouri, and Nebraska, and red clay/gypsum exposures with lichen-encrusted substrates in northwestern Oklahoma.
+of native grassland , particularly loess hilltop prairie in Iowa, Missouri, and Nebraska, and red clay/gypsum exposures with lichen-encrusted substrates in northwestern Oklahoma.
 In Oklahoma, occurs on lower talus slopes of mesas and flat-topped hills with moderate vegetation cover—grass clumps spaced 12–24 inches apart—avoiding both barren areas and dense vegetation.
 In Missouri, restricted to highest-quality loess hilltop prairie remnants with intact native grass and forb , often on ridge tops that have escaped recent prescribed burns.

 Distribution